MicrosoftLearning/dp-420-cosmos-db-dev/instructions/09-sdk-queries.md

 > &#128161; This lab uses the *4.0.0-preview3* release of the [Azure.Cosmos][nuget.org/packages/azure.cosmos/4.0.0-preview3] library on NuGet.
 This library has special functionality to make it easier to query Azure Cosmos DB using [asynchronous streams][docs.microsoft.com/dotnet/csharp/whats-new/csharp-8#asynchronous-streams].

-In this lab, you'll use an asynchronous stream to iterate over a large result set returned from Azure Cosmos DB for NOSQL.
+In this lab, you'll use an asynchronous stream to iterate over a large result set returned from Azure Cosmos DB for NoSQL.
 You will use the .NET SDK to query and iterate over results.

 ## Prepare your development environment